aarondill/awesome/README.md

 - [network-manager-applet](https://gitlab.gnome.org/GNOME/network-manager-applet) nm-applet is a Network Manager Tray display from GNOME.
 - [xcape](https://github.com/alols/xcape) xcape makes single taps of ctrl (or caps lock) emit an ESC code
 - [blueman](https://github.com/blueman-project/blueman/) blueman is a simple bluetooth manager that doesn't depend on any specific DE.
+- [diodon](https://github.com/diodon-dev/diodon) is a clipboard manager to keep clipboard after closing a window

 ### 2) Clone the configuration